Getting some illnesses can make you more susceptible to getting others.

 The Human Papillomavirus (HPV) is the most common STI in the world, by a wide margin.
 It’s so common that most people will get an HPV infection in their lifetime.

-Most strains of HPV are harmless, cause no symptoms, and are cleared from the body by the immune system over many years.
+Most strains of HPV are harmless.
 Some strains of HPV have been known to cause Genital Warts, small fleshy protuberances that appear on or around the genitals.

 However, certain strains of HPV have been linked to certain cancers.
 99% of all cervical cancers are caused by a small number of strains of HPV, and increasing research has shown that certain strains of HPV have been linked to cancers in the penis, head, and throat.